menamiit/CipherSchools/README.md

    *Each product has a "Like" button that toggles between "Liked ❤️" and "Like 🤍."*

-3. How will you implement this toggle using useState?
+2. How will you implement this toggle using useState?

-   I’d use the useState hook inside ProductCard to toggle the like status.
+   Ans -> I’d use the useState hook inside ProductCard to toggle the like status.
 Something like:

    eg.
    ```js